floralsea/dd2480-lab3/report.md

    * Did all methods (tools vs. manual count) get the same result?
    * Are the results clear?
 2. Are the functions just complex, or also long?

+    The functions we selected, such as `readObject()` and `readObjectCB()`, exhibit high cyclomatic complexity due to multiple branching conditions (e.g., `switch-case`, `if-else` structures) rather than excessive length.
+While they are not particularly long in terms of lines of code, their complexity arises from multiple possible execution paths, error handling, and nested conditions.
+Other functions like `findStringEnd()` and `skipString()` also demonstrate high complexity due to loops and conditional checks, but they are relatively short in size.

 3. What is the purpose of the functions?

 - [`readObject(JsonIterator iter)`](./src/main/java/com/jsoniter/IterImplObject.java)